projectara/greybus-spec/source/bridged_phy.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus GPIO deactivate operation notifies the GPIO controller that a previously-activated line is no longer in use and can be deactivated.
+The Greybus GPIO deactivate operation notifies the GPIO controller that a previously activated line is no longer in use and can be deactivated.

 Greybus GPIO Deactivate Request